Free Website Content - Steps to Creating RSS Feeds

 Using a Graphic of Some Sort

-an RSS feed containing content related to the website is
+that an RSS feed containing content related to the website

-available, include a colorful graphic on the website.
-It
+is available, include a colorful graphic on the website.

-has become a standard that nearly all websites that have
+It has become a standard that nearly all websites that

-RSS feeds available use colorful graphics such as flags
+have RSS feeds available use colorful graphics such

-as indicators that RSS feeds are available for specific
+as flags as indicators that RSS feeds are available

-content.
-The flags were initially bright orange rectangles
+for specific content.
+The flags were initially bright

-but as the popularity has grown, webmasters have bent the
+orange rectangles but as the popularity has grown, webmasters

-rules a bit.
-NotePage has made a free online RSS graphic
+have bent the rules a bit.
+NotePage has made a free

-experience is not required.
-Simply select alternative colors
+is not required.
+Simply select alternative colors and

 or choose ready made graphics fom: http://www.rss-specifications.com/rss-graphics.htm